marcadrian-it/przygarnij-mnie/README.md

 - The code can be rewritten in TypeScript
 - The UI can be polished using Tailwind
 - Since the KTOZ website has been updated, new species can be added
-- If the app is updated, tests should be added

 # Lessons learned